• Skip to main content

 My dog loves her Wicked Ball - she'll share with her brother when she has to, but she prefers to keep the ball all to herself!

-The outer surface of the Wicked Ball has a very slight “give” to it, allowing your dog to grab onto it — and even bite it — without denting it.
+The outer surface of this ball has a very slight “give” to it, allowing your dog to grab onto it — and even bite it — without denting it.
 My dogs sometimes pick it up and carry it around the house in their mouths.
 (The Wicked Ball doesn’t get too active while being carried inside the dog’s mouth.
 Its biggest actions take place when it’s on a flat surface.)

 My dogs absolutely love the unpredictability of it!